 To set the mood one must have the right music, but this largely depends on who will be at your party.
 For a more adult crowd you can play dirty blues singers, like Lucille Bogan or Bo Carter.
 If you want to keep it a little more clean for a family-friend bash, you can pick up a copy of the Boardwalk Empire soundtrack, or some Annette Hanshaw and Bessie Smith CDs.
 You can find most of these artists on Spotify and Pandora, too, so hook up some speakers to your computer and stream away.
 No one needs to know you're not actually playing records through a phonograph- our little secret!

 Another way to channel the mood of the 1920s is through the use of decorations.
 Gatsby himself threw some amazing parties.
-Here are a few ideas we got straight from the book:
+Here are a few Great Gatsby party decorations we got straight from the book:

 “...a bar with a real brass rail was set up...”
 Make your own bar and display your liquor!
 This was Prohibition after-all, where disregard for the law was made classy.
 If you like, you could even make your own labels for your liquor bottles to make them look more rustic.